WGBH-MLA/hyrax_aws_cloud_formation_template/README.md

       1. Enter the deployment group that was created as part of the stack.
 It should be named the same as the stack, with a "-DG" suffix.
       1. Select the "My application is stored in Github" option.
-      1. Enter the Github token name: 'jasoncorum'.
-(NOTE: if this stops working, we can connect another Github account).
+      1. Enter the Github token name.
       1. Enter the repository name: "wgbh-mla/ams".
       1. Enter the commit hash of the commit you want to deploy. **NOTE:
          Due to a branching convention we never truly followed, we do not